CassieMarie0728/my-awesomeness/README.md

 ## Vue

 - [Acreom/app](https://github.com/Acreom/app) - 2nd brain for software engineers.
 A local-first knowledge base for your daily context and projects.
-- [Smaug6739/Alexandrie](https://github.com/Smaug6739/Alexandrie) - Self-hosted knowledge base with extended Markdown, Kanban, OIDC/SSO, PWA & offline support.
+- [Smaug6739/Alexandrie](https://github.com/Smaug6739/Alexandrie) - 📚 The open-source, offline-first Notion, Obsidian & Confluence alternative.
+Advanced Markdown, multi-tenant teams, OIDC/SSO, and local S3 backups.
 Deploy in one command.
 - [antfu-collective/icones](https://github.com/antfu-collective/icones) - ⚡️ Icon Explorer with Instant searching, powered by Iconify
 - [coltongriffith/fluenticons](https://github.com/coltongriffith/fluenticons) - Fluenticons is an icon viewer for Microsofts fluent icons, with over 4000 pixel perfect icons in outlined and solid styles.
 Download the icons as SVG, PNG, WEBP, Vue component, React Component and HTML Image.
 - [elrumo/icon-brew](https://github.com/elrumo/icon-brew) - A free and open source icon pack.
 With hundreds of icons and new ones being added weekly.